somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 ---
 My Yubikey became increasingly useful over the past months.
 I mainly use it for 2 factor authentication using U2F for Facebook, Gitbhub and Archlinux laptop.
 I also use it to authenticate to my mac.

-I used it as well to store my ssh keys (see: [SSH-PIV]  and [SSH-PIV-CERT]).
+I use it as well to store my ssh keys (see: [SSH-PIV]  and [SSH-PIV-CERT]).
 I used a mix of both guides to have ssh certificates but use the slot a (with a pin rather than a touch).
-I use the GUI to create the keys and certifiate in slot A. Make sure to generate RSA2048, ECC doesn't work with ssh.
+I created the keys and certifiate in slot A using the GUI rather than the command line.
+Make sure to generate RSA2048, ECC doesn't work with ssh.

+Very roughly with probably a few lines missing, I did:
 {% highlight bash %}
-ssh-keygen -N '' -C user-ca -f ~/.ssh/ca #generate the CA sed 's/^/cert-authority /' ~/.ssh/ca.pub > ~/.ssh/authorized_keys #extract the CA public key
+ssh-keygen -N '' -C user-ca -f ~/.ssh/ca sed 's/^/cert-authority /' ~/.ssh/ca.pub > ~/.ssh/authorized_keys
-ssh-add -s /usr/local/lib/libykcs11.dylib # you'll get an error, see below for the solution ssh-add -L > ~/.ssh/id_rsa.pub # If you use slot a, delete everything but like 1 ssh-keygen -s ~/.ssh/ca -I identity -n "${LOGNAME}" ~/.ssh/id_rsa.pub
+ssh-add -s /usr/local/lib/libykcs11.dylib
+ssh-add -L > ~/.ssh/id_rsa.pub # If you use slot a, delete everything but like 1 ssh-keygen -s ~/.ssh/ca -I identity -n "${LOGNAME}" ~/.ssh/id_rsa.pub
 {% endhighlight %}
 You can do more sophisticated things that just adding your CA to the trusted keys.
 But this out of scope for this post.

 However, I always faced the following problem: